STMicroelectronics/ism330dhcx-rs/examples/mlc_six_d_position_stm32f401re/README.md

 This example demonstrates how to configure and use the ISM330DHCX inertial sensor’s embedded Machine Learning Core (MLC) to detect six-direction orientation events (X, Y, Z axes pointing up or down) on an STM32F401RE Nucleo-64 board.
 The sensor is interfaced via I2C, and detected orientation events are output over UART in real-time.

-The MLC configuration is generated at build time from a UCF (Universal Configuration File) created using STMicroelectronics’ Unico GUI tool, which abstracts the complex register programming required for the MLC.
+The MLC configuration is generated at build time from a JSON (Universal Configuration File) created using STMicroelectronics’ Unico GUI tool, which abstracts the complex register programming required for the MLC.

 ---